ansys/pymotorcad/doc/source/getting_started/index.rst

     >>> import ansys.motorcad.core as pymotorcad
     >>> mcApp = pymotorcad.MotorCAD()

-If successful, a Motor-CAD instance will be launched, appearing on the taskbar.
+If successful, a Motor-CAD instance is launched, appearing on the taskbar.
 You are now ready to start using Motor-CAD with PyMotorCAD.
 For more information on the PyMotorCAD interface, see the :ref:`ref_user_guide`.